yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 >
 >    {% snippet faqs/galaxy/histories_create_new.md %}
 >
-> 2. Rename the history
+> 2. Rename the history to something descriptive.
+>    - for example "TAP analysis in Streptophyte algae and Land plants"
 >
 >    {% snippet faqs/galaxy/histories_rename.md %}
 >